adobe/aio-lib-web/README.md

 - Actions can be debugged in both with local dev and remote actions dev modes

-- Simply start the dev server `cna-scripts dev`, this will generate all needed vscode debug configurations
+- Simply start the dev server `aio-app-scripts dev`, this will generate all needed vscode debug configurations

 - Then start the vs code debugger from the configuration you want, i.e. choose